 Unfortunately, the sad truth is that caregivers have been hit, scratched, and even bitten by their loved ones.
-A person with Alzheimer’s disease, or related dementia, might become insulting, acting out with anger or rage.
-And these aggressive behaviors, caused by changes in the brain, can come from out of nowhere.
+A common symptom of Alzheimer’s or dementia is a change in personality, mood, and behavior.
+These aggressive behaviors, caused by changes in the brain, can come from out of nowhere.
 Someone who has always been regarded as a kind and level-headed person can turn violent from dementia.

-Caregiving is already difficult and emotional work, but when a loved one becomes aggressive it can often become overwhelming which can start the process of major changes.
+Caregiving is a difficult and emotional job.
+When a loved one becomes aggressive it can often become overwhelming which can start the process of major changes.
 This means things like deciding when to move into an assisted living or memory care facility where staff is trained to handle such behaviors.
-The good news is there are ways of managing these behaviors, including strategies on what to do in the moment and how to make future incidents less likely.
+There are ways of managing these behaviors, including strategies on what to do at the moment and how to make future incidents less likely.

-Aggressive behavior is lashing out, usually in anger, and typically takes one of two forms:
+Aggressive behavior in dementia patients is shown by lashing out and typically takes one of two forms:

 – Verbally which involves behaviors like cursing, yelling, making threats, and insults.

-– Physical: hitting, kicking, scratching, pinching, biting, pulling hair, throwing things
+– Physically which involves behaviors like hitting, kicking, scratching, pinching, biting, pulling hair, and throwing things.

-Some people have aggressive personalities before they get dementia.
-A person prone to become angry and strike back physically or verbally will probably stay that way after developing Alzheimer’s, and may actually worsen.
-But people who have never exhibited this behavior, who are known to be kind or sweet throughout their lives, can also change and become aggressive.
-Remember, the way your loved one makes; it’s a symptom of the disease.
+Some people have aggressive personalities before they develop dementia.
+A person prone to become angry and striking back physically or verbally will probably stay that way after developing Alzheimer’s and can worsen.
+People who have never exhibited behaviors like this, who are known to be kind or sweet throughout their lives, can also change and become aggressive.
+Remember, the way your loved one behaves can be a symptom of the disease.

-Another important factor to remember is that as your loved one’s memory and recall starts to fade in later stages, family and friends become harder to remember and the lack of recognition can also cause aggression.
-A person who can’t remember people becomes confused or outright scared by the company.
-Paranoia can be common.
-This is why maintaining routine and using smart strategies to communicate are important.
+Another important factor to remember is that as your loved one’s memory and recall starts to fade in the later stages of the disease, family and friends will become harder to remember and that lack of recognition can also cause aggression.
+A person who can not remember a person can become confused or outright scared by their company.
+Paranoia can also be common.
+This is why maintaining routine and using smart strategies to communicate is important.